nqkhai1706/ai_alter_ego/README.md

-# ai_alter_ego
-AI Alter Ego: Artificial Intelligence Alter Ego
+# AI Alter Ego
+AI Alter Ego is a hub of Booppey Computer Vision Group that contains interesting applications about AI such as:
+- AI Chat
+- AI ADAS Alert